 2020 in Numbers

-- More than 146 million people visited SignUpGenius in 2020, an increase of about 15 million people from 2019
+- More than 146 million people visited SignUpGenius in 2020 (that's equivalent to nearly half of the U.S. population!)

-- The average number of participants per sign up jumped 12.6% year-over-year to 14.2 participants
+- Average number of participants per sign up increased 23%

 In June, SignUpGenius partnered to launch Lumaverse Technologies, a platform of leading group management solutions that solve volunteer, member, event and fundraising management challenges.